maneskiivan/Springboard/README.md

 A client wants to find out the best location in California to open a bar and which atributes to include for optimal results.

-Here is map of California showing clusters representing average rating ranges.
+Here is map of California showing the following average rating per city:
+- 6 and below
+- between 6 and 8
+- 8 and above

 ![Picture1](https://user-images.githubusercontent.com/74036152/140433384-6834f807-06ab-439f-a3ab-04c34040d4af.png)

 First we find all venues with rating above 8 that have "Bar" as their primary category.

 Then we group the data per city and find the average rating, popularity and total tips ordered by rating.

+Popularity description:
+- Measure of a POI's popularity by foot traffic.
+This score is on a 0 to 1 scale and uses a 6-month span of POI visits.
+The most popular POI in the geographic area is assigned the score .9999.
+This score is calculated across all POIs within the same country.

+Total Tips description:
+- Total recommendations (or warnings) posted by foursquare users on foursquare's site and apps.

 | City  | Average Rating | Average Popularity | Average Total Tips   |
 | ------------- | ------------- | --------------- | ---------------- |